TAX

 • 10 mins reading time

-As an adviser, my first port of call with clients is often to ensure they have used their tax-efficient pension and Isa allowances.
-This is perhaps even more imperative today, when some tax allowances are being frozen and others are being reduced (1).
+As an adviser, my first port of call with clients is often to ensure they have used their tax-efficient pension and ISA allowances.
+This is perhaps even more imperative today, when some tax allowances are being frozen and others have been reduced (1).

 Pensions and ISAs are familiar to many people.
 Nonetheless, even apparently knowledgeable individuals can find they have not fully utilised these tax-efficient opportunities.